Handbook

 - Family emergencies

-In order for an absence to be excused, a parent/guardian needs to call the school attendance line prior to, or the day of the absence.
+A parent/guardian needs to call the school attendance line or complete the online attendance form prior to, or the day of the absence.
 The parent/guardian needs to state when the child will be absent and explain the reason for the absence.
 Students whose absences are excused are required to make up assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.
 Students who accumulate excessive absences, even when excused, will work with the school staff and parents/guardians to develop a plan to assure attendance at school daily.
 In addition, a doctor’s note may be requested to excuse excessive absences.

 Tardiness